IsraelShowell/Voluble-Chat-App/README.md

 # Important Notes:
 - See branch V-1-0-0 for the source code files, the APK file, and the test phone numbers that can be used to test out the application!
 - You can use your actual phone number, but I recommend using the test numbers since I am using Google's free Firebase I am limited to 10 free SMS messages a day and its just safer for your data to use the test numbers!
 (If I can add more numbers I can without any issues I will!)
+- The source code is avaliable for you to see and review before installing or if you're curious to see what it looks like!

 # Description: